-NOTE: The TOE can be delivered without the RSA/ECC crypto library.
-In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography and Elliptic Curve Cryptography (ECC) and Secure Hash Algorithm (SHA).

-18 TEST mode and NORMAL mode
+- NOTE: The TOE can be delivered without the AE1 Secure Libraries.
+In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography and Elliptic Curve Cryptography (ECC) and Secure Hash Algorithm (SHA). - 18 TEST mode and NORMAL mode